 Please read on to find out about some of the clubs that have been run previously:

-During the summer term Athletics club is available to children in years 4, 5 and 6.
+Athletics Club has been available to children in Years 4, 5 and 6 in the Summer term.
 Athletics club aims to develop skills in running, skipping, throwing and jumping.
-Keen athletes are given the opportunity to participate in NEARS group tournaments and competitions arranged through Mid-Sussex.
+Keen athletes are given the opportunity to participate in NEARS group tournaments and competitions arranged through Mid-Sussex Active.

-Basketball club is offered to our children in Year 6.
-Players are taught the correct athletic techniques for the game, essential footwork, shooting form and ball handling.
-Through Mid-Sussex competitions and the NEARS group, children have the chance to represent the school in matches.
+Basketball Club was offered to our children in Year 6.
+Players were taught the correct athletic techniques for the game, essential footwork, shooting form and ball handling.
+Through Mid-Sussex Active competitions and the NEARS group, children were presented with the opportunity to represent the school in matches.

-Open to boys and girls, of all abilities, in years 4, 5 and 6 (and year 3 children in the Autumn term), football club is an opportunity to build a love for the game!
+Football Club has been open to boys and girls, of all abilities, in years 3, 4, 5 and 6, football club is an opportunity to build a love for the game!
 As well as introducing new skills and developing tactics, there are a number of opportunities to represent the school in matches, including Mid-Sussex and NEARS tournaments, the NEARS league and friendlies against other local schools.

-Superstars offers children the opportunity to try out a range of different sporting activities in a quest to find a favourite.
-Each week an action packed session offers activities ranging from volley and bowling to disc golf and speed stacking.
+Multiskills offered children the opportunity to try out a range of different sporting activities in a quest to find a favourite.
+Each week an action packed session offered activities ranging from volleyball and bowling to disc golf and speed stacking.

-Tag rugby is a great introduction into the game of rugby.
-This non-contact sport gives children in Years 5 and 6 the opportunity to learn the rules, through skills, drills and mini matches.
-St. Peter's enter competitions through Mid-Sussex and the NEARS group, plus play friendlies against local schools.
+Tag Rugby is a great introduction into the game of rugby.
+This non-contact sport gives children in KS2 the opportunity to learn the rules, through skills, drills and mini matches.
+St. Peter's enter competitions through Mid-Sussex Active and the NEARS group, plus play friendlies against local schools.